Skip to Content

 How Do Bears Swim?

-Polar bears have adapted large paws, partially webbed to aid in propulsion through the water and stability while traversing the ice sheets.
+Polar bears have large paws which are partially webbed to aid in propulsion through the water and stability while traversing the ice sheets.

-In the form mentioned above, swimming is inefficient, and energy can be depleted quickly.
-Because of this, brown and black bears cannot swim long distances.
+The doggy padle is inefficient and energy can be depleted quickly, meaning that brown and black bears cannot swim long distances.

-The black and brown bears are less efficient swimmers than the polar bear.
-Their habitats are much more land-based, and their diet consists mainly of plant materials, seasonal salmon, and sometimes fresh meat or carrion if the opportunity arises.
+Black and brown bears are less efficient swimmers than the polar bear.
+Their habitats are more land-based, and their diet consists mainly of plant materials, seasonal salmon, and sometimes fresh meat or carrion if the opportunity arises.

 Polar bears are strictly carnivorous, feeding primarily on seals that use breaks in the ice for breathing or as exit holes.
-A polar bear may dive in and out of the water in an attempt at a sneak attack on a seal, or even, much less often, whales that use breaks in the ice as breathing holes.
+A polar bear may dive in and out of the water in an attempt at a sneak attack on a seal, or even small whales that use breaks in the ice as breathing holes.

 A study conducted by Dutch researchers claimed that polar bear/brown bear hybrids, known as grolar bears, are better swimmers than brown bears but not as skilled as polar bears.